 If shopping will keep you out all day, have some healthy meal options in mind ahead of time so that you’re not picking a lunch or dinner spot just out of convenience.

 4. Practice Mindful Eating

 The holidays are a great time to begin or continue to practice mindful eating.
-As you eat, slow down—put your fork down between bites; think about how the food tastes and smells, and how it feels in your mouth.
+Put your fork down between bites; think about how the food tastes and smells, and how it feels in your mouth.
 Really chew every bite.
 Stop eating periodically when you’re chatting—it’s difficult to keep an awareness of what and how you eat when distracted in conversation.
+Enjoy your food!

 5. Eat Before the Party

 Back to parties… Don’t go to a gathering hungry.
-Rather than fasting, or eating light, to save your calories for a free-for-all in the evening, eat healthy snacks and meals during the day, and even right before you go out so that you’ll be less likely to want to eat everything you see.
-You’ll also be less likely to want to over eat if it means blowing your whole day of nutritional success in an hour of indulging.
+Rather than fasting or eating light to save your calories for a free-for-all in the evening, eat healthy snacks and meals during the day.
+Even a little food right before you go out might mean you’ll be less likely to want to eat everything you see.
+Don't blow your whole day of nutritional success in an hour of indulging at a party!